 The four-step plan below will take your pull-ups from pathetic to perfect.
 But it won’t happen overnight, so take your time.
 Trust us, it’ll be worth it.
 “There’s something mentally powerful about being able to do pull-ups,” says Sklar.
 “You will feel as if nothing can hold you down.”

-Hop on a bar and see how many strict (not kipping, jumping, or flailing) pull-ups you can do, right here and now.
+Hop on a bar and see how many strict pull-ups you can do (no kipping, jumping, or flailing!), right here and now.
 Record that number, as well as the goal you want to achieve within a reasonable timeframe, such as three to four weeks.

 If you can’t manage even one, no worries.
 This plan is designed specifically to help you learn how to do pull-ups.
 “Know that it may take a long time to develop the strength necessary to accomplish the feat,” says Sklar.
 “However, once you can complete one rep, the next few will come faster.”